"Ame ga futte iru keredo..." vs. "Ame ga futte iru noni..."

 Important JLPT Rule: No Commands with "Noni"

-"Noni" can only be used with factual statements.
 You cannot follow it with a request, command, or volitional expression.

 Incorrect: Ame ga futte iru noni, kasa wo motte itte kudasai.